M0JXD/morse-recognition-trainer/README.md

 12WPM option
 Time how long to get them, maybe timeout
-Better algoritm that focuses on lower rated options - use times Maybe turn off letter introductions
+Better algoritm that focuses on lower rated options - use times Force press the letter when introduced.
 Right click to activate all letters for random quiz Build on old Linux to reduce GLibC version requirement Fix regression